dntim/timx-app-start-log-reader/README.md

 This tool reads Event IDs 4688 (process start) and 4689 (process exit) from the Windows Security log and pairs them to show how long each instance of a process ran.
 It's useful for tracking application usage and debugging process lifecycle issues.

+**Origin Story**: This program was born out of a practical parenting need - checking whether the kids were actually following the "1 hour of Minecraft per weekend" agreement.
+Turns out the Windows Security log is a pretty reliable referee! 🎮⏱️

 ## Features

 - 📊 **Process tracking**: Matches process starts with exits to calculate runtime duration